Lyc0802/AI-final-fake-new-detection/README.md

 # AI-final-fake-new-detection
 ## abtract
 ## Project Overview
-In our modern digital era, the spread of misinformation, or fake news, poses a considerable challenge.
-To address this, our project utilizes advanced machine learning techniques to assess the credibility of news articles automatically.
-By doing so, we aim to provide a powerful tool to counteract the proliferation of false information online.
+In our digital era, the proliferation of fake news poses a substantial challenge, as information can swiftly circulate across diverse online channels.
+This initiative harnesses machine learning techniques to autonomously ascertain the veracity of news pieces, offering a crucial resource in the fight against misinformation.